cunnie/writings/NaNoWriMo.md

 overcome_.

 He went into the building.
 Although it was a 2 story building from the outside, he could see that inside it was one floor with a double-high ceiling.
-Although there was a fair amount of dust, everything looked pristine.
+In spite of the fair amount of dust, everything looked pristine.
 He felt a level of excitement in him as he hunted for the manuals.
 The seventies was a high point in computer documentation: for one thing, it was written for engineers, not for the lay user, so it could afford to be both concise and precise.
 Secondly,